 In a recent report by BarkerGilmore and Chief Executive Group, 70% of CEOs described their ideal GC as one who acts as a strategic business partner and is a valued member of the leadership team.
 However, although the GC role is viewed in most cases as an integral member of the executive leadership team, a majority of CEOs surveyed feel their GCs are falling short when it comes to their actually being a contributing strategic business partner.
 The report’s findings indicate that CEOs want their GCs to step up, raise their game, and add greater value to the senior management team dynamic.

 So how can acting GCs utilize these findings to their advantage?
 We asked A.B.
-Cruz III, Senior Advisor with BarkerGilmore, who has served as Chief Legal Officer and General Counsel within numerous, highly-regulated industries, including biotech, pharma, telecommunications, media/entertainment, financial services, oil & gas, and education.
+Cruz III, Strategic Advisor and Coach with BarkerGilmore, who has served as Chief Legal Officer and General Counsel within numerous, highly-regulated industries, including biotech, pharma, telecommunications, media/entertainment, financial services, oil & gas, and education.

 How has the role of the GC evolved over the last decade?
 What factors do you believe have contributed to this change?